Development Container Base Images

 ...

-The devcontainer.json file is equally boring and I like that.
+The devcontainer.json is an easily editable JSON file, and I like that.
 Boring and simple are great for helping people unfamiliar with your project to quickly grasp how things come together and how they can effectively contribute.
-The notable thing here is that extensions and settings for VSCode are all contained with the container!
+The notable thing here is that extensions and settings for VS Code are all contained within the container!
 This ensures that anyone else who clones this repository and uses the dev container ends up with an exact replica of my environment.
-No more “It works on my machine.”

 ...